 Create a profile of your qualifications

 One thing you must demonstrate is your commitment to safety and the skills you’ve acquired over time.
 Be concise but impactful when showcasing your abilities, and recruiters will take notice of you.
-Additionally, carefully study the job advert and incorporate some keywords from it.
+Additionally, carefully examine the job advert and incorporate some keywords from it.

 A career objective for a trainee security officer